"The Cheat, what happened? You told me this was gonna look like kind of giant T. rex with tentacle arms and laser beam eyes!

-"Post" naturally refers to "post-production", the part after principal photography where all the editing, sound-looping
+"Post", short for "post-production", is the part of a film's production process after principal photography and during which all the editing, sound-looping

 , Special Effects